creativecreature/sturdyc/README.md

 to reduce the number of keys.
 To illustrate, let's say that we have 10 000 records, and an endpoint for fetching them that allows for batches of 20.

-Now, let's calculate the number of combinations if we were to create the keys from the query params:
+Now, let's calculate the number of combinations if we were to create the cache keys from the query params:

 $$ C(n, k) = \binom{n}{k} = \frac{n!}{k!(n-k)!} $$